BingoKingo/homebrew-bingokingo/README.md

 Add or install from this tap means that you have checked content security and agreed to get them on your macOS/Linux devices.

+This repository may be rebased.
+If you encounter any issues, please try force retapping this tap or `brew update-reset`.

 ## What is renamed/removed from this tap?

 **Cask** `ryujinx-mirror` was removed.